ieg-dhr/DigiKAR/docs/infrastructures.md

 specific group of researchers and are not generally comprehensible.
 Finally, working with different data sources raises rights issues and can prevent publication according to open science criteria.

+## Opportunities through the National Research Data Infrastructure (NFDI)

+The National Research Data Infrastructure (NFDI), in which the IEG Mainz is participating as part of the humanities consortium NDFI4Memory, will hopefully offer new opportunities by creating a demand-oriented, integrating and service-based infrastructure.
+This should enable a coherent data space for the community and create incentives for data publications, which have so far hardly been recognized and therefore neglected.
+NDF4Memory also aims to contribute to the development of common data standards in the historical sciences.
+Existing data standards are often subject-specific or not widely applicable, which limits the interoperability of data.
+A service-based infrastructure can provide a remedy here and significantly improve the quality and usability of the data.
+I myself am very pleased that NFDI4Memory is working on a Jupyter Notebook infrastructure for the collaborative creation of code, for example.

 Author / contact: Monika Barget (IEG Mainz, FASoS Maastricht)